JunWei25/Object-Oriented-Development-with-Java/README.md

 ## Designed a simple vaccine management system with my friend using the 4 pillars of OOP and has GUI for users to interact with the system

 ### Inheritance
+In the project the concept inheritance was used

 ### Encapsulation